arXiv-research/DevLab-III-1/README.md

 # devLab-3
 An Experimental Repository in construction for research and development purposes.
-The repository is for an experiment with Gitpod, VsCode, and more...utilizing multiple DSL.
+The repository is for an experiment with Gitpod, VsCode, Glow, Haskell, and more...utilizing multiple DSL.

 This experiment is for research, development,and advancement of Machine-Learning algorithms and Blockchain in general.
 It is only a "testing grounds" for integrating higher level DSL's, and utilizing the execution of smart-contracts acrossed multiple platforms.